happypeter/elon-edu/tips.md

 ## 0001 Speaking Before Reading
-learn how to read and write at the same time was a mistake, will focus on read first for a year or so
+learn how to read and write at the same time was a mistake, will focus on speaking first for a year or so.

-## 0002 Counting Sounds As Phonincs Training
+## 0002 Phonics does not help picking up the language
-counting sounds is a key step for phonics learners https://www.youtube.com/watch?v=BmUNB-MRtA4
+English or any language ablity is your natural voice reaction in certain context. reading could be a powerful tool for human, but that's sth else. binding sound chunks to contexts does not need the ablity to read, and thus Phonics is not needed before Elon can speak the language fluently.

 ## 0003 Send Iphone Photoes to Macbook
 use AirDrop